 There are three types of jobs through the Office of Community Service and Volunteerism: literacy, community-based (non-literacy), and OCS Staff (coordinator, office support or van).

-federal work study students are eligible):
+Literacy (only federal work study students are eligible):

 Work submitted under the literacy category must be direct instruction time or training.
 Preparation time does qualify as literacy work.
 See Tutoring Programs for list of approved programs.